Bongo Star Harmonize Arrested In Nairobi

 “I paid Ksh.450,000 to Melamani Limited for harmonize to come to the club for a party and to be with the fans for one and a half hours, but when he came he only stayed for not more than five minutes,” lamented Jor Barsil, a director at Captain’s Lounge in Sabaki, Athi River.

-Harmonize is currently being held at Kileleshwa Police Station.
+Harmonize is being held at Kileleshwa Police Station.

 Email your news TIPS to news@kahawatungu.com or WhatsApp +254708677607.
 You can also find us on Telegram through www.t.me/kahawatungu